jch/personal-finance/README.md

 * Monthly review of spending with [Mint](https://www.mint.com).
 Categorize spending, note any large differences in monthly trends.

+## Questions

+> What is the advantage to having all debt paid off?
+There is no harm in a small
+> balance.
+Frees up capital to do other things. -dm

+If you have investments that earn at a faster rate than your loans, then you still come out ahead money-wise.
+I try to stay debt free as much as possible because it simplifies my finances and gives me peace of mind.
+The exception being my home mortgage, which is just too big to pay off quickly and provides some tax benefits.

 ## Resources

 * [I Will Teach You to be Rich](http://www.amazon.com/gp/product/0761147489/ref=as_li_qf_sp_asin_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0761147489&linkCode=as2&tag=what0d-20)